 Recommendation

-The Western Mountaineering Versalite 10 sleeping bag is an extraordinarily versatile sleeping bag that can be used to cover all three-season conditions.
-While the Versalite is pricey, it is completely worth it if this is going to be your primary (or only) sleeping bag.
+The Western Mountaineering Versalite 10 sleeping bag is extraordinarily versatile and can be used to cover all three-season conditions.
+While the Versalite is pricey, it is completely worth it if this will be your primary (or only) sleeping bag.
 The materials and craftsmanship are fantastic.
 The dimensions are a perfect balance of comfort and thermal efficiency.
 The draft collar is comfortable and effective.
 The hood is super poofy and comfortable.
 The design leaves almost nothing to be desired.

 Disclosure: The author owns this product.